 One of the important metrics of a FIX engine is the tick-to-trade latency.
 In order to estimate the tick-to-trade latency we use a ping-pong benchmark and measure the response time distribution.
-That is, the client sends NewOrderSingle messages at an approximately constant rate, and the server sends an acknowledgement.
-We collect the response time, that is is the time interval between sending the message and receiving the reply measured on the client side.
+That is, the client sends NewOrderSingle messages at an approximately constant rate, and the server sends an acknowledgment.
+We collect the response time, that is is the time interval between sending the message and receiving the reply measured on the client-side.
 Both the client and the server used in the benchmark are FIX Antenna based applications with engine configurations tuned for minimizing delays both in the TCP/IP stack and FIX Antenna itself.
-Also we use kernel bypass TCP/IP stack with an appropriate network card.
+Also, we use kernel bypass TCP/IP stack with an appropriate network card.

 Benchmark results (FIX Antenna C++ 2.27.1_421)

-- The response time is extremely sensitive to hardware used, operating system configuration, background load.
+- The response time is extremely sensitive to the hardware used, operating system configuration, background load.

-- FIX message parser scalability was improved in a multi-threaded environment, but as the result its delay was increased in single-threaded mode.
-In comparison with previous release performance degradation can be observed on the above plots because 333pxbenchmark tests are running in single threaded mode.
-Please find parser benchmarks for different number of threads on the below chart.
+- FIX message parser scalability was improved in a multi-threaded environment, but as a result, its delay was increased in single-threaded mode.
+In comparison with the previous release, performance degradation can be observed on the above plots because benchmark tests are running in single-threaded mode.
+Please find parser benchmarks for different numbers of threads on the below chart.